 - Nitrogen (moderate levels)

-The ideal soil is rich and loose, and fresh, meaning the soil had not been used to grow tomatoes for at least three years.
+The ideal soil is rich, loose, and fresh, meaning the soil had not been used to grow tomatoes for at least three years.

 Caring for Your Beefsteak Tomato Plants